One Nurse's View of the Operating Room

 The dress code is pretty rigid in an operating room.
 First, lets discuss jewelry.
 Jewelry is a nest of dirty, harmful, downright killer germs.
 Bet you never thought about what was growing in that dark, warm space under your wedding ring!
 Rings, bracelets and watches need to be removed.

-How about our scrubs.
+How about our scrubs?
+(The sack-like clothing worn in the medical profession.)
 Nowadays, you see all these scrubs that are almost fashionable.
 What a breakthrough in nursing.
 Forget all that in the OR.
-We must change each morning into scrubs supplied by the facility...these are the ones that look like you are wearing a sack.
+We must change each morning into scrubs supplied by the facility.
+These are the ones that look like you are wearing a sack.

 Some of the more Technical Aspects

 We learn to operate the multiple operating room beds.
 We call them tables between ourselves, and beds to the patients.
 Who ever heard of operating on a bed?
 There are the regular tables used for most procedures.
 There are fluoroscopy tables used when you need to x-ray the body.
 There are spinal tables and fracture tables.
 Some of these look like torture equipment!
-(See the picture of the Chic Fracture Table--Yes, you can really lay someone down on it...Skill required)
+(See the picture of the Chic Fracture Table.
+Yes, you can really lay someone down on it, but great skill is required.)

 In the operating room, technical skills are as important as people skills.
 Equipment necessary to the procedure has to function and function correctly.
 Many pieces of equipment can harm the patient if not functioning correctly.
 The surgery may have to halt at a crucial moment if something is not working.
 All equipment needs to be checked prior to starting.

 Instruments, Instruments, Instruments!